What's in a 409A Valuation Report and How to Read It

 A valuation always starts with a clear picture of the business itself.
 This section outlines the company's activities, its capital-raising efforts, and the ownership structure.
 Key elements of the company overview include:

-• Description of your company’s history, recent fundraising, and business focus
+- Description of your company's business model, recent fundraising, and strategic focus

 These details establish where the company stands on the date of valuation.